Ganzzi/agent-reminiscence/agent_mem_mcp/README.md

 }
 ```

+**Important**:
+- Use `uv` command for better dependency management
-**Important**: Use absolute path for reliability.
-Adjust the path to match your installation directory.
+- Use absolute path for reliability
+- Adjust the path to match your installation directory
+- Double backslashes required in JSON on Windows

 ---